jyotinayak321/IBM-ML-Training/README.md

 MICE (Multiple Imputation by Chained Equations) is a multivariate imputation technique used to handle missing values by iteratively predicting them using other variables.

 ## **12.Outliers**

-[Outliers] - Outliers are data points that are significantly different from the other observations in a dataset.
+Outliers are data points that are significantly different from the other observations in a dataset.
 Techniques of Outliers:
 ### **[Z-score: ](z_score.ipynb)no of standard deviation a data point is from the mean.**